-^{} Asset sale receipts includes receipts from "Right to Buy" asset disposals from Bromford Housing Association.
+Asset sale receipts includes receipts from "Right to Buy" asset disposals from Bromford Housing Association and the disposals outlined in paragraph 5.3.

-- 5.6 There are no significant asset disposals planned between 2023/24 and 2026/27. - 5.7 The Council's Audit Committee receives information on the Council's asset portfolio as part of consideration of the financial statements.
+- 5.6 The Council made a decision to dispose of the vacant Visitor Information Centre in Bourton on the Water and Old Station and Memorial Cottages in 2024/25, both sales are expected to complete in the 2024/25 financial year.
+At this stage, no other significant disposals are planned between 2024/25 and 2026/27 but in light of the Asset Management Strategy this will be an evolving position. - 5.7 The Council's Audit and Governance Committee receives information on the Council's asset portfolio as part of its consideration of the financial statements.